luxfi/docs/network/docs/tooling/cli.md

 At the end of the call, the command prints the RPC URL you can use to interact with the Subnet.

-Lux-CLI only supports deploying an individual Subnet once per network.
+Lux CLI only supports deploying an individual Subnet once per network.
 Subsequent attempts to deploy the same Subnet to the same network (local, Testnet, Mainnet) aren't allowed.
 If you'd like to redeploy a Subnet locally for testing, you must first call [lux network clean](#network-clean) to reset all deployed chain state.
 Subsequent local